 There are also four modes for the hybrid system.
 These include Hybrid (HV) mode, which intelligently manages the switch between petrol and electric power, or combines both, EV mode, which prioritises electric driving, and EV City, which does the same but reduces how much power the motors will deliver.
 Battery charge mode uses the petrol engine to drive the car forward and charge the battery on the move.

-We found the standard Hybrid mode works well, optimising the car for the type of driving you need.
-It also means refinement is strong – as long as you don’t work that petrol engine too hard, of course.
+We found standard Hybrid mode works well, optimising the car for the type of driving you need.
+It also means refinement is strong – as long as you don’t work the engine too hard, of course.